 When you get to the next screen, you will be prompted to connect and verify your wallet.

 Step 2: Staking Assets With Lido

 After connecting your wallet, you will be presented with this screen:

 - The top section shows your wallet’s ETH balance, the amount you currently have staked and the percent of interest you can expect to receive.

 - The middle area is where you choose how much you want to stake, as well as where you submit the transaction.
 You can choose “Max” to select all of your holdings, minus the expected gas fee that you will pay.

-- The bottom section shows you the expected outcome of the trade, the max fee that the user will pay and the fee that Lido will receive on staking rewards.
+- The bottom section shows you the expected outcome of the trade, the max fee that the user will pay and the fee that Lido will receive on Ethereum staking rewards.

 Once you press submit and confirm the transaction in your wallet, your ETH will convert to stETH.

 And just like that, you are now securing the network and earning rewards!
 When you want to unstake your assets, you simply choose “withdrawal” from the header options and follow the same process as staking.